About Us

 • Effective differentiation of curriculum and instruction to teach students with diverse learning profiles.

-• A passion for teaching young children, as well as a deep understanding of the social, emotional, intellectual and physical development of three, four, and five year-olds.
+• A passion for teaching young children, as well as an understanding of the social, emotional, intellectual and physical development of three to nine year-olds.

 • Proactive teacher-parent interaction and communication.